microsoft/azurelinux/toolkit/docs/how_it_works/6_analysis.md

 To provide a list of packages that need to be rebuilt, simply run `sodiff-check` target.
 The target will fail if no packages has been built.
 In that case, one can run `fake-built-packages-list` target before making a sodiff check.
 This will allow to analyze all RPMs except just the locally built ones.

 ### Implementation
+ - sodiff uses RPM repositories to obtain package information.
+The RPM repositories included by default come from the base Mariner .repo files.
+They are concatenated and packaged during toolkit generation.
+ - Optional .repo files can be passed added by specifying them with `SODIFF_OPTIONAL_SOURCES` variable.
+The location of .repo files is relative to the `$(SPECS_DIR)/mariner-repos/` directory.

 ### Artifacts
 The artifacts are available in the `$(SODIFF_OUTPUT_FOLDER)`, which is `build/sodiff` by default.